Kobichi Vadi or Steamed Cabbage Fritters is an Indian vegan recipe with cabbage. This traditional Maharashtrian snack is delicious and healthy!

 Now you will need a steamer for the next step.
 I use my Idli cooker as a steamer that comes with a dhokla plate.
 You can also steam them in the Instant Pot.

-- Pour the batter in a greased steaming dish and steam
+- Pour the batter into a greased steaming dish and steam

 it for 10-15 minutes.